 University of Florida Graduate School Doctoral Research Travel Award: $5200.
 Athens, Greece for Carrying Owls to Athens: Deep Mapping Platonic Environments (Fall 2017).

-University of Florida College of Liberal Arts and Sciences Travel Grant. $300 (Summer 2017).
+University of Florida College of Liberal Arts and Sciences Travel Grant. $600 (Summer 2017 and Spring 2018).

 Graduate Assistant Teaching Excellence Award 2013-14 (Masters Level) Auburn University. $200.